-Gross premiums earned in the quarter amounted to a total of approximately NIS 2,427 million, as compared with a total of approximately NIS 2,519 million in the corresponding period last year.
+Gross premiums earned in the quarter amounted to a total of approximately NIS 2,403 million, as compared with a total of approximately NIS 2,654 million in the corresponding period last year.
 The decrease in premiums was primarily due to the conclusion of the engagement with Maccabi and Leumit health funds regarding collective long-term care insurance, as stated above.
-During the corresponding quarter last year, total gross premiums earned with respect to Maccabi and Leumit amounted to a total of approximately NIS 185 million and NIS 31 million, respectively.
-On the other hand, an increase was recorded in premiums earned in life insurance, relative to last year, in the amount of approximately NIS 97 million.
+During the corresponding quarter last year, total gross premiums earned with respect to Maccabi and Leumit amounted to a total of approximately NIS 188 million and NIS 33 million, respectively.

-Comprehensive loss after tax attributable to the company's shareholders in the reporting period amounted to a total of approximately NIS 17 million, as compared with comprehensive income of approximately NIS 112 million in the corresponding period last year.
-Return on equity in annual terms during the reporting period amounted to a negative rate of 1.3%, as compared with a rate of 9.1% in the corresponding period last year.
+Comprehensive loss after tax attributable to the Company's shareholders in the quarter amounted to a total of approximately NIS 565 million, as compared with comprehensive income of approximately NIS 60 million in the corresponding period last year.